 Frequently Asked Questions:

 Most water softeners can remove 1-2 ppm of ferrous iron, but ferric iron, tannins, hydrogen sulfide, and a pH above 6.5 impair their efficiency.
-Unless you need to both soften water and remove low levels of iron, a dedicated iron filter is usually a better option
+Unless you need to both soften water and remove low levels of iron, a dedicated system is usually a better option

 RO filters can remove iron, but they’re not recommended.
 Any more than 0.3 ppm will permanently ruin the membrane.